Stay organized with collections Save and categorize content based on your preferences.

 3. Click the service that you want to manage.

 4. In the Connected projects section, the projects that have attempted to connect to this service are listed.
-Select the checkbox next to one or more projects and click Accept or Reject.
+Select the checkbox next to one or more projects and click Accept project or Reject project.

 gcloud